supposedly/dialect-museum/README.md

-# Orthography-teaching tool thing
+# Orthography walkthrough

-This is a quick web walkthrough of our proposed Lebanese writing system.
-This orthography business is only peripheral to the dictionary project itself, but the dictionary will still be optionally available in it, so an accessible introduction to it seems good to have on hand.
+This is a quick web walkthrough of my (WIP) proposed Lebanese writing system.

-## Usage
+## Development info

-`npm run build` to build for production (builds to `/docs` for GitHub Pages' use) and `npm run serve` to develop
+`npm run build` to build for production (builds to `/docs` for GitHub Pages' use) and `npm run serve` to develop.

+Note that the two `Inter` files included are modified to better support the glyph U+0269 LATIN SMALL LETTER IOTA.